The UC Irvine Libraries welcome the general public and students and faculty from other institutions.

 Visitors must use some materials, such as licensed online resources, online journals and ebooks only at UC Irvine.
 Off-campus access is available only to currently-enrolled students, faculty and staff.
 However many public libraries have online resources that their card-holders may use from outside the library.
 Please contact your local public library to learn about their licensed resources.

 In order to maintain the Libraries for everyone’s use, we ask that you please abide by the same policies as other library users.

 Looking for information published by the government?

 The UC Irvine Libraries participate in the United States and California State depository library programs.
-In addition we have a limited collection of Orange County documents as well as publications from selected International Organizations.
-These may be found by searching ANTPAC.
+In addition, we have a limited collection of Orange County documents as well as publications from selected International Organizations.
+These may be found by using Library Search.

 In addition to the information under the “For all visitors and alumni” tab, the following information applies specifically to students in high school, community college, 4-year colleges/universities, and in middle school.

 Before or during your visit to the UC Irvine Libraries

 - Take our interactive online tutorial about how to begin your research